nhs-r-community/NHSRepisodes/tests/testthat/_snaps/error-messaging.md

       add_parent_interval(dat)
     Condition
       Error in `add_parent_interval.data.frame()`:
-      ! argument `start` is missing, with no default.
+      ! argument `id` is missing, with no default.

 ---